Tesco: Ireland

+In April 2011, the Irish Times said that "Increasingly, Ireland is being viewed as a provincial backwater by the parent company – albeit a very profitable little backwater – and all the strategic decisions are being taken in the UK.

+In 2008, Tesco opened its first eco store in Tramore, County Waterford.
+It is expected to use 45% less energy than other Tesco supermarkets of similar size.

-Spain (including Ibiza), Portugal, and Gibraltar
+Spain, Portugal, and Gibraltar

-Tesco supplies six stores to date in Spain (including Ibiza), Portugal, and Gibraltar that operate under the name The Food Company.
+Tesco supplies six stores in Spain, Portugal, and Gibraltar that operate under the name "The Food Co.".
 Operations started in 2019 with the first store opening in Puerto de Mazarrón located in the Murcia province of Spain.
-One other store opened in the Algarve, Portugal in 2019 followed by four more in 2020 in Gibraltar, Ibiza, Mijas (Malaga), and Quesada (Alicante).
-All 7500 Products stocked by The Food Company originate from Britain.
+One other store opened in the Algarve in 2019, followed by four more in 2020, in Gibraltar, Ibiza, Mijas (Málaga), and Quesada (Alicante).
+All 7,500 products stocked originate from Britain.
+The Web site stated in 2020 "With more stores coming in Spain & Portugal", but had not been updated as of September 2023.

 India

 Tesco has had a limited presence in India with a service centre in Bangalore, and outsourcing.
-In 2008 Tesco announced their intention to invest an initial £60m ($115m) to open a wholesale cash-and-carry business based in Mumbai with the assistance of the Tata Group.
-In 2014, the joint venture between Tesco and Tata was confirmed, where investment by the earlier was reportedly 140 million dollars, thus becoming the first foreign supermarket to enter the country.
-The stores are now operated under the banner Star Bazaar and Star Daily supermarkets.
+In 2008, Tesco announced its intention to invest an initial £60m (US$115m) to open a wholesale cash-and-carry business based in Mumbai with the assistance of the Tata Group.
+In 2014, the joint venture between Tesco and Tata was confirmed, where investment by the earlier was reportedly 140 million dollars, becoming the first foreign supermarket to enter India.
+The stores operate under the banner Star Bazaar and Star Daily supermarkets.

 Pakistan

-On 16 February 2017 Tesco announced a wholesale partnership with Limestone Private Limited, owner of the Alpha Superstores chain.
+In February 2017 Tesco announced a wholesale partnership with Limestone Private Limited, owner of the Alpha Superstores chain.
 This involved an exclusive partnership which would see Tesco products stocked across Alpha Supermarket stores within Pakistan.

-Former international operations
+Former operations

 China

-Tesco acquired a 50% stake in the Hymall chain, from Ting Hsin in September 2004.
-In December 2006 it raised its stake to 90% in a £180 million deal.
-Most of Tesco China's stores were based around Shanghai.
+In September 2004, Tesco acquired a 50% stake in the Hymall chain from Ting Hsin.
+In December 2006, it raised its stake to 90% in a £180 million deal.

+In 2007, Tesco began opening new stores under its name in the country, beginning with Beijing.
+In its peak, most of their stores were based around Shanghai.
 Tesco had a large store in Weifang, Shandong province, and a further two-floor store in Taizhou, Jiangsu province.
 Tesco had been increasing its own brand products into the Chinese market as well as introducing the Tesco Express format.

-In May 2014 Tesco made a deal with the state-run China Resources Enterprise (CRE) to create a joint venture, combining Tesco's 131 stores in the country with CRE's nearly 3,000 outlets.
-With Tesco owning 20% of the business and CRE 80% this became the largest food retailer in China.
-In February 2020, Tesco announced that it would exit the China market by selling the 20% stake to CRE for £275 million.
+In August 2013, Tesco announced that they were in talks to merge their Chinese operations with the state-run China Resources Enterprise (CRE) to create a joint venture, which would combine their 131 stores with CRE's nearly 3,000 outlets.
+The venture was officially announced in October, with Tesco holding a 20% stake and was closed in May 2014.

+In February 2020, Tesco announced it would completely exit the Chinese market and sell its 20% stake in the venture to CRE for £275 million.